Santorini in August 2026: Peak Season Guide

 Defy Assumption: August Has Hidden Quiet Spots

-Most August tourists are in Oia or Fira.
-These places are significantly quieter in August:
+Most August tourists never leave Oia or Fira.
+Which means these places are significantly quieter, even at peak season:

 - Pyrgos village — medieval, inland, almost zero tourists even in August.
 Outstanding sunset views and local tavernas